zbrozek/solarcar-batterypack/bms/bms_mainboard-changelog.md

 * Removed 33 ohm series resistors on USB-C connector.
 * Added LED to HV_nBLEED signal.
 * Added pull-up to SCL in case future chips do clock stretching.
+* Moved isoUART to COMH on BQ79600.
+* Switched to 15 volt Vicor for DC/DC.